melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 or cohort (year-class) strength appears to be highly variable for the vermilion/sunset rockfish complex, with only a modest apparent relationship to estimated levels of spawning output.
 Oceanographic and ecosystem factors are widely recognized to be key drivers of recruitment variability for most species of groundfish, as well as most elements of California Current food webs.
-Although it is feasible that ecosystem factors, the results of pre-recruit surveys for co-occurring species, or the results of other groundfish assessments might ultimately be used to forecast recruitment for more data-limited stocks such as vermilion/sunset.
-Such approaches would require more development and evaluation.
+With additional research, it may be feasible to incorporate ecosystem factors using results of pre-recruit surveys for co-occurring species or results from more data-rich   groundfish assessments Such approaches would require more development and evaluation.
 Consequently, environmental factors are not explicitly considered in this assessment.